THE BLACK KEYS’ CONCERT TO AIR ON THE HOWARD STERN SHOW DECEMBER 19

 TURN BLUE DEBUTS AT #1 ON BILLBOARD 200

-The Black Keys will continue their North American tour this December including upcoming shows at Nashville’s Bridgestone Arena and Atlanta’s Philips Arena.
-The tour celebrates their highly acclaimed album, Turn Blue, which debuted earlier this year at #1 on the Billboard 200 chart.
+In celebration of the release, the duo is currently in the midst of a North American tour including upcoming shows at Nashville’s Bridgestone Arena and Atlanta’s Philips Arena.
 See below for complete tour details and watch the recently released “The Black Keys On Touring” video here.
 Promoted exclusively by Live Nation, the tour features special guest St. Vincent.
-Additionally, on February 6 the band will help honor Bob Dylan as the 2015 MusiCares Person of the Year.
-Other artists confirmed to perform at the 25th annual benefit gala dinner and concert include Beck, Willie Nelson and Neil Young among many others.
+Additionally, the band recently taped an episode of “Austin City Limits” to celebrate the program’s 40th anniversary season—airing January 31.
+Moreover, on February 6 the band will help honor Bob Dylan as the 2015 MusiCares Person of the Year.
+Other artists confirmed to perform at the 25th annual benefit gala dinner and concert include Beck, Willie Nelson and Neil Young, among many others.

 Turn Blue is the highest chart debut yet for the band whose previous album, El Camino, debuted at #2 in 2011.
-It is also the first #1 album for Nonesuch.
-Turn Blue is the band’s highest charting album to date internationally, as well, debuting at #1 in Canada and Australia, #2 in the U.K., New Zealand and Croatia, #3 in Ireland and Hungary, #4 in France and Switzerland and #5 in Austria, Denmark and Holland.
+Furthermore, it is the first #1 album for Nonesuch and the band’s highest charting album to date internationally, debuting at #1 in Canada and Australia, #2 in the U.K., New Zealand and Croatia, #3 in Ireland and Hungary, #4 in France and Switzerland and #5 in Austria, Denmark and Holland.
 Additionally, the album charted in the top ten in Germany, Belgium, Finland, Italy, Spain, Portugal and Greece.
 Turn Blue is certified Gold in the U.K. and Canada.

 Produced by Danger Mouse, Dan Auerbach and Patrick Carney, Turn Blue comprises 11 new tracks including the first single, “Fever,” which is the longest running #1 song this year at both Alternative radio and AAA radio.
 Additionally, the album has received critical praise, with NPR Music calling it “…expansive and irresistibly catchy,” and USA Today saying it is “…an engrossing collection that takes daring leaps while embracing the primal energy and minimalism of the duo’s early records.”